Muhammad0320/audiophile--f/server/README.md

-# My E-Commerce App - Server
+# Audiophile App - Server

-This is the server-side component of My E-Commerce App, a full-stack e-commerce application.
+This is the server-side component of Audiophile App, a full-stack e-commerce application.

 ## Installation